Emmantheo/stock-price-prediction/README.md

 The following image shows how the predicted price compares to the real price.
 The image shows the model was able to predict the prices closely to the actual real prices.

 <img width="655" alt="result_stock" src="https://github.com/Emmantheo/stock-price-prediction/assets/89465917/6330edc4-185d-4b05-bc17-d3670ec254bd">

+## Challenges
+1. Limited amount of data to train on which resulted in having a smaller size of test data.

 ## Usage
 To use this project, follow these steps: